IMOitself/worldbuilding1/Act 2 - kinda dragon.md

 Sir Totally weilds a very expensive sword and has a decent amount of soldiers with him.

-So he is finding a tall old person which is why he went to the village.
+He is finding a tall

 You met sir Totally on the road.
 "I, sir Totally, asking you to lead me to a village"